-- ATLAS received an error indication for a record with a data length in the count field of zero.
-Recovery was not possible because a distinction cannot be made between an EOF record and an invalid data length. - An error occurred while reading the count field of a record and the KDD (key length-data length) was found to be defective. - More than three records on the specified track contained errors in their count fields. - 48 No errors found on the track, no alternate assigned.
+1. ATLAS received an error indication for a record with a data length in the count field of zero.
+Recovery was not possible because a distinction cannot be made between an EOF record and an invalid data length.

+- 2. An error occurred while reading the count field of a record and the KDD (key length-data length) was found to be defective. - 3.
+More than three records on the specified track contained errors in their count fields. - 48 No errors found on the track, no alternate assigned.
 ATLAS will not assign an alternate unless a track has at least one defective record. - 52 I/O error in re-executing user's channel program.
 A good alternate is chained to the defective track and data has been transferred.
-The user's control blocks will give indication of the error condition causing failure in re-execution of his channel program.

-Decimal Return Code Interpretation 56 The DCB reflects a track overflow data set, but the UCB device type shows that the device does not support track overflow.
-60 The CCHH of the user-specified count area is not within the extents of his data set.
-64 The device is an MSS virtual device, which is not supported.
+The user's control blocks will give indication of the error condition causing failure in re-execution of his channel program. - 56 The DCB reflects a track overflow data set, but the UCB device type shows that the device does not support track overflow. - 60 The CCHH of the user-specified count area is not within the extents of his data set.

-Figures 14 and 15 summarize the return codes that reflect track error conditions by error location.
+Figures 13 and 14 summarize the return codes that reflect track error conditions by error location.

-Record in Error Area in E rror
+Record in Error Area ir n Error

+Count Area

-Count Area Key Area Data Area
+CCHHR KDD - Key Area Data Area

-CCHHR KDD

-Record r (r≠0) a and a second and a second
+Record r (r ≠ 0)

-Not last on track 0 44 40 40
+Not Last on Track 0 44 40 40

-Last on track

-WRITS=YES 0 44 40 40
+Last WRITS=YES 0 44 40 40

-WRITS=NO 0 44 40 40
+on Track WRITS=NO 0 44 40 40

 Omitted 32 44 40 40

+Record Zero

-Record zero 36 36 36 36
+36 36 36 36

+Home A Address

-Home address 36
+36

-Omitted and the data set is in the track overflow format
+\ Omitted and the Data Set is in the Track Overflow Format.

-Figure 14.
+Figure 13.
 Error Locations and Return Codes if CCHH is in the Count Area Field